Jinstronda/scrapping-baguette/README.md

 The website shows 10 results per page, max 10 pages.
 So if you search for "a", you get 100 doctors max.
 But what if there are 500 doctors whose names start with "a"?
 You'd miss 400.
 That's not acceptable.

-We tried the obvious thing first: just scrape a-z.
+I tried the obvious thing first: just scrape a-z.
 Sounds comprehensive, right?
 Wrong.
-We got maybe 2,600 doctors.
-But we knew there were way more in the database.
+I got maybe 2,600 doctors.
+But I knew there were way more in the database.
 The problem?
 Common prefixes like "a", "b", "ma", "de" were all hitting that 100-doctor wall.

-Then we had the realization: **it's a tree**.
+Then I had the realization: **it's a tree**.

 If "a" gives you 100 results, you've hit the limit.
 So you expand: aa, ab, ac... az.
 Twenty-six new branches.
 Most of these give you 5-10 doctors and you're done.
 But "al"?
 That one also hits 100.
 So you expand again: ala, alb, alc... alz.